bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-41.md

 ### Highlights

-**This site's first birthday** One year ago today, I posted [Issue 5 of the 11ty Bundle](https://11tybundle.dev/blog/11ty-bundle-5/).
+**This site's first birthday.** One year ago today, I posted [Issue 5 of the 11ty Bundle](https://11tybundle.dev/blog/11ty-bundle-5/).
 I called it _**LAUNCH DAY**_ as that is when this site went live.
 The first 4 issues were published on [my personal site](https://www.bobmonsour.com/) (but have since been relocated here).
 At that time, the site featured _"more than 300 blog posts across more than 25 categories written by more than 100 authors."_ As of today, we're at 1,054 blog posts, across 42 categories, written by 330 authors...as well as 30 starter projects.
 Most recently, I've added a [newsletter version](#newsletter-subscribe) of the blog.
 I honestly don't know how long I'll keep this up, but I'm still having fun with it.
 I hope that you find it useful.
 I've written up a [year in review post](https://www.bobmonsour.com/posts/the-11ty-bundle-continues/) on my personal site.

 Here's an early design sketch from April of last year: